1

 Listed on Stock Exchange No Yes (Frankfurt Stock Exchange)

-DEGIRO offers a high level of transparency, as it is listed on the Frankfurt Stock Exchange, ensuring stricter scrutiny of its financial reports.
+DEGIRO offers a high level of transparency, as its parent group is listed on the Frankfurt Stock Exchange, ensuring stricter scrutiny of its financial reports.
 Trading 212, on the other hand, is a private company.

-Moreover, DEGIRO holds a banking license, meaning that deposits are protected by the Deposit Guarantee Scheme, whereas Trading 212 does not have a banking license available for EU clients (although some German clients already benefit from this additional protection).
+Moreover, DEGIRO holds a banking license, meaning that deposits fall under the Deposit Guarantee Scheme, whereas Trading 212 does not have a banking license available for EU clients (although some German clients already benefit from this additional cover).

 Financial instruments